 As a new mother, the health of your baby is of the utmost importance.
 The risk of a birth defect is something that crosses most parents’ minds.
 Cleft Palate is a birth defect that can happen.
 According to the CDC, 1 in every 1,687 babies in the United States is born with a cleft palate.
 It is serious, but it can be surgically repaired.
 Here’s important information to know if you’re concerned about your child having a cleft palate.

 Identifying Cleft Palate Symptoms

+These can happen due to abnormal muscle attachment.
 In addition to ear infections, conductive hearing loss is possible.
 Over 90 percent of children with a cleft palate will suffer from middle ear fluid buildup.
 Hearing loss may also cause socialization issues in older children due to an inability to keep up with conversations.

 Ideally, cleft palate repair surgery happens before a child reaches 18 months of age, but it can occur as early as six months if earlier intervention is needed.
 The surgery is performed under general anesthesia.
 The surgeon closes the cleft by bringing together muscles and tissues after making incisions on both sides of the cleft.
 Dissolving stitches will seal the gap.
 After surgery, children typically spend a day or two in the hospital.

 If your child has surgery, the surgeon will provide you with post-op instructions.
 They may include the following: